ibm-cloud-docs/codeengine/subscription-ping.md

 Ping subscriptions use the `UTC` time zone by default.
 You can change the time zone by specifying the `--time-zone` option with the `sub ping create` or the `sub ping update` commands.
 For valid time zone values, see the [TZ database name](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones){: external}.
 Note that if you create a subscription by using `kubectl` and do not specify a time zone, then the `UTC` time zone is assigned.

-By default, the [`subscription ping create`](/docs/codeengine?topic=codeengine-cli#cli-subscription-ping-create) command first checks to see whether the destination application exists.
-If the destination check fails because the app name that you provided does not exist in your project, the `subscription ping create` command returns an error.
-If you want to create a subscription without first creating the application, use the `--force` option.
-By using the `--force` option, the command bypasses the destination check.
-Note that the `Ready` field of the subscription shows false until the destination app is created.
-Then, the subscription moves to a `Ready: true` state automatically.

-After the subscription is created, but before the `subscription ping create` command reports any results, the `subscription ping create` command repeatedly polls the subscription for its status to verify its readiness.
-This continuous polling for status lasts for 15 seconds by default before it times out.
-If the subscription status returns as `Ready:true`, it reports success, otherwise it reports an error.
-You can change the amount of time that the `subscription ping create` command waits before it times out by using the `--wait-timeout` option.
-You can also bypass the status polling by setting the `--no-wait` option to `false`.

 ## Subscribing to Ping events for an application
 {: #eventing-ping-existing-app}